perry-mitchell/perrymitchell.net/src/posts/2015-01-19-front-end-build-automation-kiosked/index.md

 ---
 layout: post
 title: Front-end build automation at Kiosked
-excerpt: "[Kiosked](http://www.kiosked.com/) is an influential web advertising technology company that special..."
+excerpt: Kiosked is an influential web advertising technology company that specialises in providing its clients with automated ad placements.
+We manage to prov...
+slug: front-end-build-automation-kiosked
+permalink: article/front-end-build-automation-kiosked/index.html
 date: 2015-01-19
 updatedDate: 2015-01-19
 tags: